< Go to Hiking Boots - Men's

 This product was the most breathable of the midweight hikers.
 Its upper incorporates nylon mesh panels, which allow the GORE-TEX liner to breathe.
 Furthermore, the Ortholite insert is perforated up front, allowing air to circulate under the foot and through the toe box.
 Salomon footwear has a well-earned reputation for offering great water resistance while remaining breathable, and this model lives up to the expectations set by its trail runner cousins.

-The 4D Advanced Chassis and a wide 4.625 inch forefoot provides the base that propelled this model to the top score for stability.
+The 4D Advanced Chassis and a wide 4.625-inch forefoot provide the base that propelled this model to the top score for stability.
 Combine this foundation with the tallest ankle collar of the boots we measured (tied with the Lowa Renegade GTX Mid), and it's no surprise that this boot earned the highest score for all-around stability.
 While wearing this hiker, we felt confident jumping around in the talus and moving fast over muddy trails full of roots.
 Moreover, the combination of materials Salomon uses for the ankle collar are comfortable but firm.